-Current student enrollment in the School District is approximately 5,832 students in grades PreK-12, a decrease of three students from 2018.
-As of 2016, Thomas County's population included 24.6% of residents receiving social security retirement benefits, compared to 17% in the state as a whole.
+As of 2017, Thomas County's population included 25.1% of residents receiving social security retirement benefits, compared to 17.2% in the state as a whole.
 This larger retirement age of citizens is a factor in our stable student counts and slow growth.

 The School District's fourth Education Special Purpose Local Option Sales Tax (ESPLOST) began January 1, 2018.
-The current monthly average collection is \$461,147, which is 15.3% higher than the average of \$400,122 from a year ago.
-This increase is an indication the local economy is currently performing well.
+The current monthly average collection is \$471,000, which is 2.2% higher than the average of \$461,147 from a year ago.
+This increase is remarkable in light of the COVID-19 virus that has devastated the national economy for most of calendar year 2020.